-- 1) Contraindications:

-- a) Hypersensitivity to nateglinide, repaglinide, or any component of the formulation; Concurrent gemfibrozil therapy (repaglinide only).
+- a.
+Hypersensitivity to nateglinide, repaglinide, or any component of the formulation; Concurrent gemfibrozil therapy (repaglinide only)

-- b) Type I diabetes mellitus
+- b.
+Type I diabetes mellitus

-- c) Ketoacidosis
+- c.
+Ketoacidosis

-- 2) Adverse reactions:

-- a) Hypoglycemia, upper respiratory Infections, dizziness, headache, Increased uric acid levels, weight gain

-- 3) Caution:

-- a) Use with caution in adrenal or pituitary impairment.

-- b) Use with caution in hepatic impairment.

-- c) Use with caution in renal impairment.

-- d) Stress-related states: It may be necessary to discontinue nateglinide and administer insulin if the patient is exposed to stress (eg, fever, trauma, infection, surgery).
+- a.
+Use with caution in adrenal or pituitary impairment. - b.
+Use with caution in hepatic impairment. - c.
+Use with caution in renal impairment. - d.
+Stress-related states: It may be necessary to discontinue nateglinide and administer insulin if the patient is exposed to stress (e.g., fever, trauma, infection, surgery).
 If insulin use is warranted, refer to a physician.

-- 4) Drug Interactions:

-- Potentially significant and serious interactions may exist requiring dose or frequency adjustment, additional monitoring, and/or selection of alternative therapy.
-Consult drug interactions database for more detailed information

-4. Triple Therapy
+3. Triple Therapy:

 - a.
-Consider initiating triple therapy: - 1) In persons who either do not achieve A1c less than 6.5% after 3 months with dual therapy - 2) In persons with A1c equal to or greater than 10 to 12% - 3) In persons with blood glucose equal to or greater than 300 to
+Consider initiating triple therapy: - i.
+In persons who do not achieve A1c less than 6.5% after 3 months with dual therapy ii.
+Metformin + Meglitinides + DPP-4 inhibitor

-350 mg/dL.

-- b.
-Triple therapy combinations within the drug classes covered by this protocol: - 1) Metformin + Sulfonylurea + DPP-4 inhibitor\ - OR - 2) Metformin+Meglitinides+DPP4
+- ii.
+In persons with A1c equal to or greater than 10 to 12% - iii.
+In persons with blood glucose equal to or greater than 300 to 350 mg/dL. - b.
+Triple therapy combinations within the drug classes covered by this protocol: - i.
+Metformin + Sulfonylurea + DPP-4 inhibitor - 1.
+When sulfonylureas are added to a DPP-4 inhibitor, sulfonylurea dosage should be halved.

-1. Cholesterol management: Highly recommended additional treatment therapy.
+1. Cholesterol management: